WebAssembly/wasi-keyvalue/watch-service.md

 end, a host might either support implementations of both the <code>store</code> and
 <code>strict-serializable-store</code> or just the former, in which case the host would immediately reject
 a component which imports the unsupported interface.</p>
-<p>Here are a few examples of behavior which an component developer might wish to rely on but which
+<p>Here are a few examples of behavior which a component developer might wish to rely on but which
 are <em>NOT</em> guaranteed by an eventually consistent system (e.g. a distributed system composed of multiple replicas, each of which may receive writes in a different order, making no attempt to converge on a global consensus):</p>